n2ygk/sdrtrunk-wiki/Playlist-Editor.md

 * **Select** - makes the selected playlist the active playlist.
 This will unload the current playlist and load the selected playlist.
 Any actively decoding channels will be stopped.
 All channels, aliases and stream configurations from the current playlist will be removed and the channels, aliases and stream configurations for the selected playlist will be loaded.
 * **New** - creates a new empty playlist.
 * **Add** - adds a playlist to the editor.
 Use this button to add other playlists to the editor that are in different folders than the sdrtrunk playlist folder.
 * **Remove** - removes the currently selected playlist from sdrtrunk.
-Does NOT delete the file.
+This does NOT delete the file.
-* **Clone** - creates a comlete copy of the currently selected playlist.
+* **Clone** - creates a complete copy of the currently selected playlist.
 * **Delete** - removes the currently selected playlist from sdrtrunk AND deletes the file from the file system.

 ## Channels
 The channels tab lists the channel configurations for the currently selected playlist.
-A channel configuration has all of the details needed to setup a decoder for a channel to include logging and some recording settings.
+A channel configuration has the details needed to set up a decoder for a channel to include logging and some recording settings.

 ![Channel Editor](images/channel_editor.png)